rtaylor034/datapack-archive-finished/README.md

 This pack deliberately only provides what is stated above, and does not provide an implementation for searching for or inserting data into the playerdata array.<br>
 *These tasks can be easily performed with 'gssen'.*

+## Realm Rules & Star Bow
+*These packs were for personal use and would not make sense to describe/document*

+# Worlds
+I have yet to finish a world project.